-The Directors have pleasure in submitting their report together with the audited financial statements of SCRABBLE ENTERTAINMENT DMCC
+The Directors have pleasure in submitting their report together with the audited financial statements of SCRABBLE ENTERTAINMENT DMCC (Company Only) (the 'Entity') for the year ended 31 March 2025.

 PRINCIPAL ACTIVITIES

 The principal activities of the Entity is trading in Audio-Visual, Recording equipments and accessories.